omcmanus1/conversions-calculator/README.md

 # Conversions Calculator App

 A simple app to calculate common US > Metric / Metric > US ingredient list conversions.

-Hosted at: https://conversions-calculator.vercel.app/
+**FYI: Application currently not hosted due to potential NextJS vulnerabilities**

 - Server / Backend written in Go
   - Mainly aiming to get used to language syntax & concepts